destuar/SpotiFlow-Project/docs/proposal/business_problem_definition.md

   3. Increase user session time by 15% for users utilizing the feature.

 ### OKR Initiatives
-- Develop and launch the Weekly Wrap feature.
+- Develop and launch the Weekly Wrap feature utilizing the available user data already established.
 - Create marketing campaigns to promote awareness of the new feature.
 - Implement feedback loops to continuously improve the feature based on user input.